 Data systems are complex structures that need to be carefully built.
 Like any real structure, it needs a good foundation.

 In a webinar hosted by KISSmetrics, Alyson Murphy – a senior data analyst from MOZ – discussed, along with Convert, how to scale analytics in a mature organization.
 Convert learned that we need to focus on some key areas when scaling a data system.
 Data systems are complex structures that need to be carefully built.
 Like any real structure, it needs a good foundation.
-If you want to view the complete webinar, you can watch it in full here.

 Have you experienced looking at something – a wall perhaps, and wondered what is on the other side?
 The same goes for scaling a data system.
 The end-users need to see what is happening on the other side of their business.
 Are they winning?
 Are they losing?
 Why did that happen?
 What are the opportunities for improvement?
 Your job is to build data solutions so they can take a look on their business in a different perspective.